MakeSchool-Tutorials/Tip-Calculator-Swift4/P4-Implementing-Subviews/content.md

 Step-by-step:
 >
 1. Select your title label (`UILabel`) in your storyboard view controller.
-1. With your nav bar selected, hold down ctrl and click-drag from the label to your Swift code within the `ViewController` class definition.
+1. With your header view selected, hold down ctrl and click-drag from the label to your Swift code within the `ViewController` class definition.
 1. You should see a popup for creating a new IB connection.
 Set the name field as `titleLabel`.
 1. Click _Connect_ to create your new `IBOutlet`.

 <!-- break -->

 > [info]
-Notice that last time we created an `IBOutlet` by ctrl-dragged from our nav bar view in the _Document Outline_.
+Notice that last time we created an `IBOutlet` by ctrl-dragged from our header view in the _Document Outline_.
 This time we created our `IBOutlet` by ctrl-dragged directly from the label's storyboard object.
 Both ways of creating `IBOutlets` are valid.

 At this point, we've walked through creating an `IBOutlet` twice.
 It's your turn.